A brief is the written document that includes your requirements for your procurement exercise.

 To prepare a brief, you should gather information to help you make decisions on what your requirements are.
 This will include research on:

-Any decisions on what your brief will include should include the risk and value involved.
+Any decisions on what your brief will include should consider the risk and value involved.

-Organisations should ensure that all relevant procurement documents make reference to the Data Protection Regulations (DPR) and update their terms and conditions.
+Organisations should ensure that all relevant procurement documents make reference to the Data Protection Regulations (DPR) and update their terms and conditions accordingly.

-If you are in any doubt you should seek legal advice/speak to your procurement department or your Centre of Expertise (CoE) to help finalise your brief and ensure your ITQ and any other documentation that you issue is DPR compliant
+If you are in any doubt you should seek legal advice/speak to your Procurement department or your Centre of Expertise (CoE) to help finalise your brief and ensure your ITQ as well as any other documentation that you issue is DPR compliant

 Checklist